SammieJay/Hist1900-Memex/docs/0-Home.md

 ### Reference Material

 **Author Info**
-Name: Sam Abraham
+Name: Sam Abraham\n
-Date Last Edited: Apr 14, 2023
+Date Last Edited: Apr 14, 2023\n
 *That's all folks, I don't want to dox myself more than this*

 **Link to all my outside references**